 Although the screen seems to be fine after a rain shower, I probably would not recommend it being left outside on a permanent basis.
 It’s a piece of canvas that is not probably not going to last long if it’s subjected to adverse weather conditions all the time.

-The screen provides a much better experience if you use front projection than it does if rear projection is used.
+The screen provides a much better experience if you use front projection than it does if the rear projection is used.
 Although, it does support both.
-It depends how bothered you are about the quality of image that is displayed.
+It depends on how bothered you are about the quality of the image that is displayed.

 If you are on a budget, then I would certainly recommend it – you see the latest prices on Amazon here.